Robert Doeg Enock (1895-1967)

 1924-c1936 - 34 (now 54), Dudley Park Road, Acocks Green, Birmingham, England.

-Robert bought this house with a £400 mortgage with the Birmingham Municipal Bank (worth the equivalent of about £198,000 in 2018).
+Robert bought this house with a £400 mortgage with the Birmingham Municipal Bank.

 Occupants (electoral rolls): Robert Doeg Enock, Lilian Alma Enock, Muriel Enock, Clive Enock, Hazel Enock.